Introduction to planar image tracking

 Effects and expected results

-Ideal effect
+Ideal effects

 - Fast detection: Ultra-low latency from app loading to successful detection.